Skip to main content

 Environment Variables

-*Either OAuth2 (via socialsyncs auth:login) or POSTIZ_API_KEY is required.
+*Either OAuth2 (via socialsyncs auth:login) or SOCIALSYNCS_API_KEY is required.

 Self-Hosting the Auth Server